vidaud/seta/seta-doc/docs/index.md

 - De-hyphenation.
 - Sentence separation based on dependency parsing (allowing the reconstruction even of sentences split over several lines).

 **Taxonomies** are used in the descriptive metadata fields to enable consistent, accurate, and quick indexing and retrieval of the content of digital assets.
 Text documents can be automatically indexed or categorised based on search queries matching words inside the texts, however non-text digital files often need some form of descriptive tagging in order to be retrieved in subject searches.
+In SeTA, users can also set up new taxonomies if they need it.

 In order to get results from Neural Network training that are pertinent and easy to interpret, the data in SeTA must first be prepared, features must be engineered, and domains must be covered.
 When training data with the same tags regularly yield comparable results, weights and thresholds are adjusted continuously.
 For this we use chunk compositionality and word embedding.

 **"Chunking"** is the process of combining several pieces of information into more comprehensible or significant portions.
 As a result, reading a portion of a compressed variable does not necessitate uncompressing the entire variable.  *In SeTA we create chunks of 300 words and for every chunk a word embedding is created.* [^1]

 Word embeddings are numerical vector representations of text that keep track of the semantic and contextual relationships between words in the corpus of texts.
 The words in this form are closer to one another in the vector space because they have stronger semantic links.
 The sentence-transformers model **all-distilroberta-v1** is utilised for the embedding process as it helps on the clustering and the semantic search because it maps sentences and paragraphs to a dimensional dense vector space.